connorlyon10/MScProject/README.md

 # Speech Processing in Real-Time with CNNs

 ## Overview
-This project is for my MSc Data Science final project.
-The project has resulted in machine learning models which can predict whether or not speech is present in audio, and the number of speakers present in speech.

-This README contains the structure for the repo and basic set-up tips for running the models.

-## Setting up the virtual environment (venv)
+This repo contains the source code and pdf my MSc Data Science dissertation project, **Speech Processing in Real-Time with Convolutional Neural Networks**.
+The project was a module of study for The University of Birmingham 2024-2025.
+The project successfully solved speech processing tasks by creating lightweight CNNs that can make inference in real-time.
+These CNNs are in contrast to current SOTA solutions (at time of writing) which are much larger and can't make accurate inference outside of their development environments.

+## Set-Up

 1. Download and install **Python 3.9.13** from the official website: https://www.python.org/downloads/release/python-3913/